jqpe/fullstackopen/readme.md

 > [!NOTE]
 > pnpm was used to install dependencies, but using it not strictly necessary and npm ought to work as well.
-> If you wish to use pnpm run `corepack enable` followed by `corepack install pnpm@9.2.0` for best results.
+> If you wish to use pnpm run `corepack enable` followed by `corepack use pnpm@9.2.0` for best results.
 [Corepack](https://nodejs.org/api/corepack.html) is installed by default on recent Node.js versions.

 ## Branches